Laptop vs Chromebook | What is the Difference?

 2. Cloud Server

-Conventional laptops, like a Notebook, require significant computing power, which they derive from RAM and processors.
+Conventional laptops, like Notebooks, require significant computing power derived from RAM and processors.

-However, Chrome OS is practically the Chrome web browser but with additional features and functions.
+However, Chrome OS is a web browser with additional features and functions.

-This operating system relies completely on Google’s online services, like Google Docs, Drive, Gmail, etc.
+This operating system relies entirely on Google’s online services, like Google Docs, Drive, Gmail, etc.

 3. Storage Space